 This expansion of jurisdiction could lead to a great deal of uncertainty in areas like the arid West, and will cover the full range of CWA regulatory programs.4 It will have a profound impact on many regulated activities, including home building, mining, road construction, commercial property development and water infrastructure projects.
 The proposed rule is 370 pages long and includes detailed scientific and legal appendices.

 The agencies will seek public comment for 90 days from publication in Federal Register (expected in early April) including requesting comment on specific definitional issues.
 The agencies do not expect to issue a final rule until 2015 given the complex and controversial nature of the proposed rule, and the extensive comments expected.
-The full text of the proposed rule and background documents may be found here.
+Read the full text of the proposed rule and background documents.

 Definition of "Navigable Waters" Addressed in Supreme Court Decisions Resulting in Some Confusion